Illustrated Articles

 -

-Fleas in hedgehogs are less commonly seen in comparison to cats and dogs but a similar treatment protocol under the direction of your veterinarian is required in order to control an infestation.
-This handout describes the clinical signs of fleas in hedgehogs and what to do (and what not to do) if your hedgehog is affected.
+Fleas are less common in hedgehogs than in cats or dogs, but a similar treatment protocol is required to control an infestation.
+This handout describes the clinical signs of fleas in hedgehogs and what to do if your hedgehog is affected.

 -